metno/pyaerocom/docs/tut03_intro_class_ReadGriddedMulti.rst

 each of the 3 requested datasets.
 These can be used to access the data for each of the datasets.

-Let's define a bunch of test variables that are supposed to be loaded for each model.
+Let’s define a bunch of test variables that are supposed to be loaded for each model.
 In the ideal case, these should be contained in all input models (not the case here, since AATST v1.0 does not include ``od550dust``.